eugeniatate-duke/applIQation/README.md

 ApplIQation helps job seekers determine whether they are truly ready for a target role by comparing resume evidence against job requirements, identifying competency gaps, and generating assessment questions that validate preparedness.

-This project was developed for **Mini Hackathon #2: Can Machines Understand Us Reliably?** in Duke University's AI program.
+This project was developed for AIPI 540 **Mini Hackathon #2: Can Machines Understand Us Reliably?** in Duke University's AI program.

 ---